Volunteers are the heart of Ballard Food Bank.

-We have volunteer opportunities available six days a week and we’re always in need of more volunteers.
-Every month over 100 volunteers donate more than 2,000 hours.
-We have a wide variety of opportunities available and we are happy to work with you to find the right opportunity along with the right time commitment.
+We have volunteer opportunities available four days a week, and we’re always in need of more volunteers.
+Every month over 135 volunteers donate more than 2,000 hours of service.
+We have a wide variety of opportunities available, and we are happy to work with you to find the right opportunity along with the right time commitment.

-Sorting & Stocking Shelves: Over 1.45 million pounds of food are donated, recovered or purchased by us each year.
-Our volunteers help us sort food and stock our shelves six days a week.
+Sorting & Stocking Shelves: Over 1.45 million pounds of food are donated, recovered, or purchased by us each year.
+Our volunteers help us sort food and stock our shelves four days a week.

-Food Recovery: Six days a week we are recovering food from our local grocery store partners.
+Food Recovery: Four days a week we recover food from our local grocery store partners.
 As a driver or a rider you will be out in the community helping pick up food and bringing it back to the food bank.

 Grocery Helper: As a grocery helper you will be stationed around the food bank to answer questions and help clients as they shop.
 You may also help clients bag their groceries.

 There are many more ways to volunteer.
 When you complete your volunteer application, please share your interests and skills with us.
 We will work with you to find the best fit.

 We are looking to fill some specific volunteer needs.
 Our current opportunities are below:

 Food Recovery Driver & Ride-Along: We are needing a Thursday driver and ride along to come in the morning and use our trucks to go around to our local grocery partners and recover food and bring it back to the food bank.
 We need folks who can lift 30+ lbs and drivers who are comfortable driving our trucks.
 These shifts go from 8am-12pm every week and drivers and ride alongs need to be ready to leave the food bank in the trucks at 8am.